-I did as it asked; I sat on the three foot unicorn’s back and started to rock.
-Ahead of me I saw Foreman start and run in my direction!
+I did as it asked, I sat on the three foot unicorn’s back and started to rock.
+Ahead of me I saw Foreman start to run in my direction.

 I sat on the little unicorn and rocked harder, and harder!
 ‘It’s not working!’
 I called out.
 Foreman was on me now, shouting at the top of his lungs.

 ‘M-mr Fowman is in the way!
-Get him away!’ the rocking horse shouted, ‘Use the bin!’
+Get rid of him!’ the rocking horse shouted, ‘Use the bin!’

 ‘Now rock me, Henwy!’
 I sat and rocked the rocking horse as vigorously as I could.
 ‘I-it’s working!’ it yelled.
 And with no better timing.
 The elevator doors had opened and two burly security guards stepped out.
 One colleague stood pointing at me, and as soon as they saw me, the guards started to run.

 I felt… I felt the magic.
 And then…

 And then the security guards tackled me.
 They wrestled me to the ground and pinned me there until I stopped struggling.
 Eventually they picked me up and lead me out.
 As I passed the window, I saw the pink unicorn swaying pleasantly outside the office window.
 It was laughing at me!
 The little prick!
 It somehow managed to mouth something obscene at me and continued to laugh as I was escorted away.